Loading...

 5. Get feedback and amend

 Despite all your hard work and preparation, your first merit increase model likely won’t be perfect.
-You’ll need to revisit it based on employee feedback and issues you’ve observed, so keep an open mind and be willing to make necessary adjustments.
+When you conduct compensation reviews, you’ll need to revisit your merit increases based on employee feedback and issues you’ve observed, so keep an open mind and be willing to make necessary adjustments.

 Although you may sense what needs changing, send out another round of pulse surveys to collect focused feedback.
 This information will help you make a fully informed decision about what to do next.